morinted/art_of_chording/docs/sounds/dbl.md

 Find steno outlines that will write these English sentences, including punctuation.

 1. Did you believe what she was about to do?
-2. Will you pick the raft and the deck?
+2. Will you pack the raft and the deck?
 3. All right already, leave us out.